theMLtrader/infrared-default-list/README.md

 3. Your gauge's details ready
 4. Knowledge of which network you're adding the gauge for

-## Steps to Add Your Gauge
+## Steps to add your gauge

-### 1. Prepare Necessary Asset Files
+### 1. Prepare necessary asset files

 Before making changes to the JSON files, prepare any new or missing asset files:

 - You only need to provide assets if they're not already in the `src/assets` folder or if you're introducing new elements (e.g., a new protocol or token).
 - For any new or missing assets:
-  - Use SVG format preferably.
+  - You should use an SVG file.
+If you have one:
+    - Add the svg to `src/assets`.
+    - Run `pnpm clean-assets`.
-  - If SVG is too complex, use a 128x128 PNG instead.
+  - If SVG is too complex:
+    - Add an unmodified png image to `src/assets/original`.
+    - Resize the png to 128x128.
+There are several tools on Google via "resize png".
+    - Convert the png to `webp`.
+There are several tools on Google via "png to webp".
+We commonly use https://cloudconvert.com and https://convertio.co/png-webp.
     - Place new asset files in the `src/assets` folder.

 **Note**: The SVG/PNG rule applies to all assets, including gauge LP token logos, protocol logos, and token logos.

-### 2. Update JSON Files
+### 2. Update JSON files

 1. Fork the repository to your GitHub account.